Solving the Mystery of the Mystery Books Genre

 • The Hound Of the Baskervilles

-Patricia Cornwell – This mystery book author is definitely worth mentioning, as she created the character Kay Scarpetta and went on to write a whole series featuring Kay.
+Patricia Cornwell – This mystery book author is worth mentioning, as she created the character Kay Scarpetta and went on to write a whole series featuring Kay.
 But the interesting this is that she went in somewhat of a new direction with this genre at the time, by introducing science and forensics into her mystery books.
 Try the first few Kay Scarpetta books in the series.

 • Postmortem